Aymer de Valence, 2nd Earl of Pembroke: Later years

 In the following years, Pembroke worked closely with the king.
 He was appointed the king's lieutenant in Scotland in 1314, and was present at the disastrous English defeat at the Battle of Bannockburn, where he helped lead Edward away from the field of battle.
 In 1317, however, while returning from a papal embassy to Avignon, he was captured by a Jean de Lamouilly, and held for ransom in Germany.
-The ransom of £10,400 was to cause Pembroke significant financial difficulties for the remainder of his life.
+The huge ransom of £10,400 was to cause Pembroke significant financial difficulties for the remainder of his life.

 Although ostracised because of the murder of Gaveston, Thomas of Lancaster had regained virtual control of royal government in the period after England's defeat at Bannockburn.
 Proving himself as incapable to rule as Edward, however, he soon grew unpopular.
 Pembroke was one of the magnates who in the years 1316–1318 tried to prevent civil war from breaking out between the supporters of Edward and those of Lancaster, and he helped negotiate the Treaty of Leake in Nottinghamshire in 1318, restoring Edward to power.
 Peace did not last long, however, as the king by now had taken on Hugh Despenser the Younger as another favourite, in much the same position as Gaveston.
 Pembroke's attempts at reconciliation eventually failed, and civil war broke out in 1321.
 In 1322 Lancaster was defeated at the Battle of Boroughbridge in what is now North Yorkshire, and executed.
 Pembroke was among the earls behind the conviction.
-Also in 1322, Pembroke founded a leper hospital in Gravesend.
+Also in 1322, Pembroke founded the Chantry College of Milton near Gravesend.

 After Boroughbridge Pembroke found himself in a difficult situation.
 The opponents of Hugh Despenser and his father had lost all faith in him, but at the same time, he found himself marginalised at court where the Despensers' power grew more and more complete.
 On top of this came his financial problems.
 On 23 June 1324, while on an embassy to France, he suddenly collapsed and died while lodging somewhere in Picardy.